-The structure has been explained in detail the use case:
+The structure is explained in detail here in this use case documentation:

 Workflows can be assigned to schemas.
-If no schema is assigned, this workflow handles all schemas where no other workflow is assigned for.
-Other schemas, that have no assigned workflow have an implicit default workflow with.
+If no schema is assigned, the workflow handles all schemas where no other workflow is assigned.
+Other schemas that have no assigned workflow, have an implicit default workflow.

-You have to pay attention that you do not assign the same schema to multiple workflows.
+You must pay attention not to assign the same schema to multiple workflows.
 This can happen when you have multiple workflows that have no assigned schemas

 Multiple workflows with no schemas assigned

-or when multiple workflows have the same schema assigned.
+Or when multiple workflows have the same schema assigned to them.

 Multiple workflows for the same schema

-In both cases you get a warning which should be resolved.
-You can save workflows and create and update content items as normal but it is not defined which workflow is used when a content item is updated.
-It can even change over time and the behavior is unpredictable.
+In both cases, you will receive a warning which should be resolved.
+You can save workflows and create and update content items as normal but the workflow won't be defined when a content item is updated.
+It can even change over time and behavior is unpredictable.

 You can prevent updates when a content item has a certain status.
-You can also define an optional Expression or Roles to restrict the updates only in some cases or for a subset of your contributors.
+In some cases, you can also define an optional expression or role to restrict the updates or for a specific subset of your contributors.

 In the default workflow, this situation is used to turn Archived content items into read-only, but you can also use this feature to stop updates during the review process.